YuSugihara/QTL-seq/01_qtlseq_commands_breakdown.md

 ### Note for Large Genomes (e.g., Wheat):

-For larger genomes like wheat, using the default `samtools index` may lead to inefficiencies due to the size of the BAM file.
-In such cases, it is recommended to use the `-c` option:
+For larger genomes like wheat, attempting to create a standard `.bai` index file using `samtools index` without the `-c` option may result in an error due to the file size limitations of `.bai` indexes.
+In such cases, it is necessary to use the `-c` option, which generates a `.csi` index that supports large reference genomes:

 ```bash
 samtools index -c output_directory/20_bam/parent.bam